CLALS Begins New Project, "Catalyzing a New Generation of Researchers in Cuba"

-Former Governor of Puerto Rico Discusses Florida's Growing Puerto Rican Voter Bloc
+Former Governor of Puerto Rico Discussed Florida's Growing Puerto Rican Voter Bloc

-In an exclusive interview with CLALS graduate assistant Maria Carrasquillo, former governor of Puerto Rico Luis Fortuño opines that Florida's Puerto Rican electorate is "up for grabs" in the 2016 presidential election--and could very well decide who wins this important swing state.
+In an exclusive interview with former CLALS graduate assistant Maria Carrasquillo, former governor of Puerto Rico Luis Fortuño opines that Florida's Puerto Rican electorate was "up for grabs" in the 2016 presidential election--and could have very well decided who won the important swing state.
 Read the full article.

 On Monday, February 29, Gov. Fortuño was one of nine expert panelists who debated the role of the Latino vote in the 2016 election at the 2nd Annual Latino Public Affairs Forum.

-CLALS and Kogod Release Report on Latino Entrepreneurship in the DC-Metro Region
+CLALS and Kogod Released a Report on Latino Entrepreneurship in the DC-Metro Region

 CLALS Releases Report on the Catholic Church's Role in Keeping Gold Mining out of El Salvador

-Notre Dame publishes CLALS-Sponsored Volume on Religious Responses to Violence in Latin America
+Notre Dame Published a CLALS-Sponsored Volume on Religious Responses to Violence in Latin America

-During the past half century, Latin America has evolved from a region of political instability and frequent dictatorships into one of elected governments--yet high levels of violence have remained a persistent problem.
-The CLALS-sponsored publication, Religious Responses to Violence: Human Rights in Latin America Past and Present (Notre Dame, 2015, edited by Alexander Wilde), analyzes how religion has contended with different forms of violence, from the political and state violence of the 1970s and 1980s to the drug traffickers and youth gangs of today.
-The book synthesizes findings from a previous Henry Luce Foundation-sponsored project on Religion and Violence in Latin America and is also available in Spanish.
+During the past half century, Latin America has evolved from a region of political instability and frequent dictatorships into one of elected governments--yet high levels of violence remain a persistent problem.
+The CLALS-sponsored publication, Religious Responses to Violence: Human Rights in Latin America Past and Present (Notre Dame, 2015, edited by Alexander Wilde), analyzed how religion has contended with different forms of violence, from the political and state violence of the 1970s and 1980s to the drug traffickers and youth gangs of today.
+The book synthesized findings from a previous Henry Luce Foundation-sponsored project on Religion and Violence in Latin America and is also available in Spanish.

-Bill Gentile Produces Documentary Short "When the Forest Weeps"
+Bill Gentile Produced Documentary Short "When the Forest Weeps"

-CLALS and FLACSO Release Working Paper on Violence and Community Capabilities in Central America
+CLALS and FLACSO Released Working Paper on Violence and Community Capabilities in Central America

 CLALS released the eighth installment in its Working Paper Series, titled "Violence and Community Capabilities: Insights for Building Safe and Inclusive Cities in Latin America" and authored in collaboration with FLACSO-Costa Rica and FLACSO-El Salvador.
 The paper is part of an IDRC-supported initiative to inform policymakers and practitioners on the dynamics of urban violence in two countries that have evolved very differently historically: Costa Rica and El Salvador.
 In five distinct communities, the researchers analyzed neighborhood dynamics as well as community assessments of anti-violence interventions.
 Read the full-text paper.

-CLALS and the Pulitzer Center Host Forum on Religion, the Environment, and Social Justice
+CLALS and the Pulitzer Center Hosted a Forum on Religion, the Environment, and Social Justice

 Following the papal visit to the United States, CLALS and the Pulitzer Center on Crisis Reporting brought together journalists and academic experts to discuss reporting on the role of religion in public discussion, debate, and activism on climate change.
 The event was part of a Luce Foundation-funded CLALS project on Democratic Contestation in Latin America, dedicated to exploring the relationship of religion to the environment across the region.
 Videos and a report of the event are available via the Pulitzer Center.